yahia-2010/my-react-components/README.md

-# my-react-components
+# My-React-Components
-### A React Component Library
+### A Component Library Made With React and TypeScript

-Made with :
+---

+#### The used technologies :
-* React
+- React
-* TypeScript
+- TypeScript
-* Rollup

-and published with npm github packages.
+- Rollup ( for bundling the package )
+- Jest ( for testing )
+- Storybook ( for visualizing the components )

+---

+#### The current existing components in the library :
+- Button